HenrikJoreteg/human-javascript/ch05 - eventification.md

 At points of interest within your module where you think some external source may care, you can just call `this.emit('someEventName', {some: 'data'})` and if there are any handlers for that event, they'll be called.

 There are lots of implementations of event emitters with various features.
 Features usually involve various ways of registering and unregistering event listeners.
-For example, you may want to only register a handler that only gets called the first time an event happens.
+For example, you may want to register a handler that only gets called the first time an event happens.
 So for this many event handlers have a `once()` method alongside the `on()` method.
-In addition, some event handlers give you a way to listen to all events emitted by a certain object, or perhaps all events in a certain namespaced.
+In addition, some event handlers give you a way to listen to all events emitted by a certain object, or perhaps all events in a certain namespace.
 These features can be useful for logging out all events (so you can debug), or for proxying events from one event source to another object.

 Browsers don't expose a base EventEmitter class we can just use, so for clientside code we need to include one in order to take advantage of this pattern.